gmelsby/boat-api/documentation.md

 \newpage
 # Get List of Users
 ## GET /users
 Gets a list of the application's users.
+No authentication is required.

 ## Request
 ### Path Parameters